Format:

 Learner support

-As a student in the 100% online software engineering bootcamp, you'll have access to an entire support team:
+As a student in the 100% online coding bootcamp, you'll have access to an entire support team:

-• Student advisors: Our advisors help you maintain accountability, manage your time and get general advice and assistance.
+• Student advisors: Our advisors help you stay accountable, manage your time, and offer general advice and assistance.

-• 1:1 career coaching: Our optional career units help you navigate every stage of your job search, from building your resume to learning interview best practices.
+• 1:1 career coaching: Our career units help you navigate every stage of your job search, from building your resume to mastering interview techniques.

-• Online community: Give and receive constructive feedback on your coursework.
+• Online community: Connect with other learners, give and receive constructive feedback on your work.

 Man studying